 Smoke the meat for two hours.
 Then add two cups of boiling water to the foil tray/pan used to collect meat drippings, then close the smoker door, to create a steam environment.
 Note that there will already be some water from drippings in the foil tray/pan.
 About 30 minutes later, check the water level and add boiling water as necessary to continue steaming the meat.

-If you don't have an Instant Pot® pressure steamer, you must smoke and steam the meat in the smoker until the internal temperature of the meat reaches 205°F. Add water as needed to keep up the supply of steam.
+If you don't have an Instant Pot® pressure steamer, you should smoke and steam the meat in the smoker until the internal temperature of the meat reaches 205°F. Add water as needed to keep up the supply of steam.
+If the temperature increase stalls once it is around 190 degrees F, then increase the smoker temperature to 275 degrees F (or higher, like 325 degrees F, if your smoker temperature maximum is above 275 degrees F).
 If you plan to use an Instant Pot® pressure steamer later then you can end the smoking process when the internal temperature of the meat is 190 degrees F. Why?
 Pressure steaming will take care of the remainder of the cooking.

 The smaller pieces of meat will be done first, so remove them when they reach 205°F (or at 190°F if you will later be using an Instant Pot® pressure steamer).